 There’s a significant difference between showing support and enabling addiction or someone with a substance use disorder.
 Not knowing the difference can actually prolong behaviors that are destructive to a loved one using drugs or alcohol and your whole family.

 Providing alcohol or money (for alcohol or drugs) are obvious signs of enabling.
-But, there are many more ways you may be enabling a family member’s substance use than you realize.
+But, there are many more ways you may be enabling addiction in family member’s substance use than you realize.

 Some of those steps include openly communicating about changes to how you help them, working as a family unit, looking for support from peer groups, and letting consequences, even legal ones, run their course.